puppetlabs/puppetlabs-stdlib/README.md

       path               => '/etc/bashrc',
       line               => 'export HTTP_PROXY=http://squid.puppetlabs.vm:3128',
       match              => '^export\ HTTP_PROXY\=',
-      append_on_no_match => false,
+      append             => false
     }

-In this code example, `match` looks for a line beginning with export followed by HTTP_PROXY and replaces it with the value in line.
-If a match is not found, then no changes are made to the file.
+In the example above, `match` looks for a line beginning with export followed by HTTP_PROXY and replaces it with the value in line.
+If a match is not found, then nothing happens.

 Match Example with `ensure => absent`: